b3rnoulli/rsocket-examples/resumability/README.md

 ```

-To find out more about Resumability mechanism in RSocket see: xxxxx
+To find out more about resumability mechanism in RSocket see: xxxxx